lwjglgamedev/zvk/bookcontents/chapter-09/chapter-09.md

 <img src="MipMap_Example_STS101.jpg" title="" alt="" data-align="center">

 Usually, those mipmaps are pre-generated when creating the game assets using specific texture formats which allow the storage of mipmaps.
-The Khronos group has defined the [KTX](http://github.khronos.org/KTX-Specification/) file format which supports mipmaps and direct image compression in the GPU.
-However, we will not use that format here, we wil see how to generate mipmaps by our own.
+The Khronos Group has defined the [KTX](http://github.khronos.org/KTX-Specification/) file format which supports mipmaps and direct image compression in the GPU.
+However, we will not use that format here, we will see how to generate mipmaps by our own.

 Let's go back to the `VkTexture` struct `create` function.
-This first we are going to do is calculate the number of mipmap levels that we need for a specific image:
+The first we are going to do is calculate the number of mipmap levels that we need for a specific image:

 ```zig
 pub const VkTexture = struct {